-(Continued from page 1) green belt north of the city, he had been able to interest the University of Maryland and the city of College Park in working out an agreement for the FDA building to be housed there.
+HOYER (Continued from page 1) green belt north of the city, he had been able to interest the University of Maryland and the city of College Park in working out an agreement for the FDA building to be housed there.
 "This was a win-win-win situation for Greenbelt, College Park and the university," he said.
 In a way, the concept of using BARC land, which was already owned by USDA, to relocate its administrative functions stemmed from these earlier efforts.
 The plan is to move USDA employees from the main downtown building on Independence Avenue as that structure, one of the oldest federal buildings in Washington, undergoes a phased renovation.
 Bram was concerned, however, that constructing new offices, when many offices now available for rent within and near Greenbelt lie empty, did not make sense.
-She was worried that offices on Ivy Lane currently rented by USDA would also be emptied in the future, thus reducing the city's and the county's tax base.
-Aware that many issues remain unresolved between the city, the State Highway Administration, USDA, the Environmental Protection Agency, and county and state agencies, Hoyer directed his assistant, Seth Statler, to set up a meeting where members of these various groups could communicate with each other and with him about the many unresolved concerns with the construction plans.
+She was worried that offices on Ivy Lane currently rented by USDA would also be emptied in the future, thus reducing the city's and the county's tax base, Aware that many issues remain unresolved between the city, the State Highway Administration, USDA, the Environmental Protection Agency, and county and state agencies, Hoyer directed his assistant, Seth Statler, to set up a meeting where members of these various groups could communicate with each other and with him about the many unresolved concerns with the construction plans.
 On-site Visit In order to increase Hoyer's understanding of these problems, the city arranged a field trip following the formal meeting, by Recreation Department van, to the Sunnyside location.
 Driving onto the recently graded property, the van took a turn on what appeared to be a graded and dried-out dirt road-only to become mired in mud.
 Stepping out to lighten the load and to help in pushing out the vehicle, the mayor, Congressman and acting city manager soon found themselves sinking well into mud to the top of their shoes.
 At just about the same time, a me- Like a good neighbor, State Farm is there.

-Class Reunions
+See me for car, home, life and health insurance.
+Don W. Taulelle, CLU 7707 Belle Point Dr. Greenbelt, Md.
+20770 474-5007

-DuVal High School Classes alumni for their 20 year class of '65 and '66 will have a night mixer Saturday August 10 from 8 p.m. until 1 a.m.
+State Farm Insurance Companies Home offices Bloomington, Illinois Class Reunions of '65 and '66 will have a night mixer Saturday August 10 from 8 p.m. until 1 a.m.
 Call Bernie at 301-733-6430 or Charlotte at 301-725-8484.
 86 is looking for alumni for their 10 year class reunion to be held August 3 at the Ramada Oxon Hill.
+Call Taylor Reunion Services at 1-800-677- High Point High School Class of '76 is looking for dium-length freight train moved past on the CSX line.
+"I see where the city has arranged all these events just for my ben-efit," Hoyer chuckled.
+DuVal High School Classes alumni for their 20 year class reunion to be held August 3 at Martin's Crosswind, Greenbelt.
 Call Taylor Reunion Services at 1-800-677-7800.

-High Point High School Class of '76 is looking for
+Parkdale High School, Class DuVal High School Class of of '71 will meet Saturday, August 10 in Calverton.
+Call 301-937-4422 for further informa-

-dium-length freight train moved past on the CSX line.
-"I see where the city has arranged all these events just for my ben-efit," Hoyer chuckled.

-The Greenbelt Swim Team

-Will Hold a

-Home Swim Meet

-on

-SATURDAY, JULY 27th

-at the

-GREENBELT AQUATIC &

-FITNESS CENTER

-OUTDOOR POOL.